Four students walking through campus

 Our Clinical Psychology graduates are in demand by employers due to the depth and quality of the clinical programme.
 Our PhD graduates go on to postdoctoral positions and faculty positions at leading universities world-wide.

-Psychology at Otago in top 40 world-wide
+Psychology at Otago ranks in the top 50 internationally 3 years running

 What is Psychology?